-WHAT SETUP IS NEEDED?
 To control these TPC functions remotely via your own controller, you must open an Ethernet socket between your controller and the valid TPC address.
-Refer to Section 3.6.6 Setup and Shutdown for complete instructions.
+Refer to the complete instructions in Section 3.6.6 Setup and Shutdown later in this section.
 Note that only one physical connection is permitted at any given time, and access to remote functions may be limited by the installer.
 Do not use an RS-232 (serial) link.